semmel/async-mutex/README.md

 must be called once the mutex should be released again.

-**IMPORTANT:** Failure to call `release` will hold the mutex locked and will lilely deadlock the application.
+**IMPORTANT:** Failure to call `release` will hold the mutex locked and will likely deadlock the application.
 Make sure to call `release` under all circumstances and handle exceptions accordingly.

 If a `timeout` duration was specified when creating the Mutex with `createMutex`, the `.acquire` promise